RunestoneInteractive/RunestoneServer/docker/README.rst

 Environment Variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For the developer use case, you should not need to modify any of the default environment variables.
-For the devops use case, you will need to modify these.
+For the developer use case, you do not need to modify any of the default environment variables.

+**OR**

+For the use case of running the server, you will need to modify these variables.
 To do so, edit the ``.env`` file, which Docker will read automatically as it loads containers.
 A sample ``.env`` file is provided as ``./.env`` (copied from `docker/.env.prototype <.env.prototype>` on the first build).
 See comments in the file for details.

 Python Settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+For the developer use case, you do not need to modify any of the default Python settings.

+**OR**

-For the developer use case, you should not need to modify any of the default Python settings.
-For the devops use case, you will need to modify these to obtain an HTTPS certificate, send the lost password e-mails, etc. These options will be in the file ``models/1.py`` (which is automatically created on the first build).
+For the use case of running the server, you will need to modify these settings to obtain an HTTPS certificate, send the lost password e-mails, etc. These options will be in the file ``models/1.py`` (which is automatically created on the first build).

 .. warning::